WHAT WE’RE MADE OF:

 Let's examine the three main subdivisions within the ninefold constitution of man, along with the three components of each division:

 Body Nature: We have physical bodies, clearly.
 Our "etheric" bodies are tightly linked to these, providing the needed life forces.
-The soul nature ((a), not (b): Steiner often used the same words for different things, creating needless confusion) is our individual spiritual identity, varying from life to life (we reincarnate many times, Steiner said).
-The soul and etheric body link the physical body to higher realms.
+Soul nature (a)* is our individual spiritual identity, varying from life to life (we reincarnate many times, Steiner said).
+The soul and the etheric body link the physical body to higher realms.
 The human being is a microcosm of the universal macrocosm, with levels of human nature reflecting — and connecting to — levels of the spirit realm.

-Soul Nature (b): The larger nature of the human "soul" connects us to the "soul world" — a level of spiritual existence above the material level but below the spiritual level.
-The various components of soul nature (b) have developed over time, during our evolution.
-For instance, the sentient soul developed during ancient Egyptian times, while the intellectual soul developed during Greco-Roman times.
+Soul Nature (b): The higher embodiment of the human soul ("soul nature (b)") connects us to the "soul world" — a level of spiritual existence above the material level but below the spiritual level.
+The three components of soul nature (b) — the sentient soul, the intellectual soul, and the spiritual soul — have developed over time, during our evolution.
+They endow us with increasing levels of awareness.
+For instance, the sentient soul (allowing us to form concepts) developed during ancient Egyptian times, while the intellectual soul (allowing us to think rationally) developed during Greco-Roman times.
+[See the entries for "sentient soul", etc., in The Brief Waldorf / Steiner Encyclopedia.]
 In our personal development, we recapitulate the overall development of humanity.
+[For an overview of this developmental history, see "Matters of Form".]

 The sentient soul is somewhat misnamed, since it enables us to apprehend reality only as generally undifferentiated beings, lacking self-awareness and any real power of thought.
-We became more fully present, individualized, and thoughtful when developing the intellectual soul (Steiner accepted the proposition that intellect developed for the first time in ancient Greece — all previous peoples were intellectually benighted).
-Today we are capable of still higher cognition thanks to the spiritual soul, which can be dated to 1413 AD.
-(Steiner also referred to the sentient soul as the consciousness soul, the understanding soul, and/or the responsive soul.
-Using multiple names for the same thing is another source of needless confusion caused by Steiner .)
-We are now capable of "felt" thought, the mind working in conjunction with the heart of apprehend more deeply than intellect alone would permit: Supersensible cognition in a better, higher form than ancient, atavistic clairvoyance becomes possible.
+We became more fully present, individualized, and thoughtful when developing the intellectual soul (Steiner taught that intellect developed for the first time in ancient Greece — all previous peoples were intellectually benighted).
+Today we are capable of still higher cognition thanks to the spiritual soul, the development of which can be dated to 1413 AD.
+We are now capable of "felt" thought, the mind working in conjunction with the heart of apprehend more deeply than intellect alone would permit.
+Exact clairvoyant insight is now available to us [see "Exactly"], especially if we attend to Steiner.

 Spirit Nature: Our spirits are higher than our souls: They are immortal citizens of the spirit realm.
 In developing and unlocking the components of our spirits, we make possible our ultimate, full ascension into the spirit-world (a higher realm than the soul-world).
-The spirit self (a) is manas (a Sanskrit term, not very enlightening), which may be considered the reincarnating self.
+The spirit self (a) is manas (a Sanskrit term), which may be considered the reincarnating self.
 It is the transformed, more purely spiritual astral body.
 The life spirit is buddhi, a yet-higher component, which is the transformed etheric body — developing it moves us farther toward pure spiritualization, breaking linkages with material reality.
-Spirit Man is atma, the transformed physical body.
+Spirit man is atma, the transformed physical body.
 The god within, it links us to the Godhead while more completely severing our physical bonds.
-However, none of these highest levels of consciousness will be fully attained during life on Earth — we will have to evolve much further on other planets.
+However, none of these high levels of consciousness will be fully attained during life on Earth — we will have to evolve much further on other planets.

 I realize that much of what I am laying out here is vague.
 The only way to fully grasp Steiner's meaning is to delve deeply into the many subjects I discuss throughout the essays on this website — or, since Anthroposophists would surely deny that any real knowledge can come through me, you may need to submit to the process of Anthroposophical initiation.

 The intermediate schema, the sevenfold nature of man, probably need not detain us.
 It is the same as the fourfold and ninefold schemas, slightly revised.
 Steiner frequently divided his teachings into categories of seven.
-Thus, our evolution consists of seven major stages (conditions of consciousness), each of which can be subdivided into seven lesser stages, each of which...
-Similarly, as we have seen, children mature through seven-year-long periods.
-In addition, there are seven "sacred" planets, and so forth.
-Occultists (and gamblers) often place high value on the number seven, for its supposed good fortune and mystic significance (in numerology, seven is associated with both scholarship and mysticism, which makes it particularly apt for Theosophy and Anthroposophy, which claim to present sure knowledge of mystical matters).
+Thus, our evolution consists of seven major stages (conditions of consciousness), each of which can be subdivided into seven lesser stages (conditions of life), each of which can be subdivided into seven sub-sub stages (stages of form), etc. Similarly, children mature through seven-year-long periods, there are seven "sacred" planets, there were seven holy Rishis in Hindu tradition, just as there were seven wise men in ancient Greece, and so forth.
+Occultists (and gamblers) often place high value on the number seven, for its supposed good fortune and mystic significance.
+(In Western numerology, seven is associated with both scholarship and mysticism, which makes it particularly apt for Theosophy and Anthroposophy, which claim to present sure knowledge of mystical matters).

 [See the cover of WHAT IS ANTHROPOSOPHY?